Nicolaus Copernicus: Mother's family

-Nicolaus's mother, Barbara Watzenrode, was the daughter of a wealthy Toruń patrician and city councillor, Lucas Watzenrode the Elder (deceased 1462), and Katarzyna (widow of Jan Peckau), mentioned in other sources as Katarzyna Rüdiger gente Modlibóg (deceased 1476).
+Nicolaus's mother, Barbara Watzenrode, was the daughter of a wealthy Thorn patrician and city councillor, Lucas Watzenrode the Elder (deceased 1462), and Katherina von Rüdiger, the widow of Thorn councillor Henrich Peckau.
+Their son Johann became an uncle-like figure to the young Nicolaus Copernicus.
+Katherina, mentioned in other sources as Katarzyna Rüdiger gente Modlibóg deceased in 1476.
 The Modlibógs were a prominent Polish family who had been well known in Poland's history since 1271.
-The Watzenrode family, like the Kopernik family, had come from Silesia from near Schweidnitz (Świdnica), and after 1360 had settled in Toruń.
+The Watzenrode family, like the Koppernigk family, had come from Silesia from near Schweidnitz (Świdnica), and after 1360 had settled in Thorn.
 They soon became one of the wealthiest and most influential patrician families.
-Through the Watzenrodes' extensive family relationships by marriage, Copernicus was related to wealthy families of Toruń (Thorn), Danzig (Gdansk) and Elbing (Elbląg), and to prominent Polish noble families of Prussia: the Czapskis, Działyńskis, Konopackis and Kościeleckis.
-Lucas and Katherine had three children: Lucas Watzenrode the Younger (1447–1512), who would become Bishop of Warmia and Copernicus's patron; Barbara, the astronomer's mother (deceased after 1495); and Christina (deceased before 1502), who in 1459 married the Toruń merchant and mayor, Tiedeman von Allen.
+Through the Watzenrodes' extensive family relationships by marriage, Copernicus was related to wealthy families of Thorn, Danzig and Elbing (Elbląg), and to prominent Polish noble families of Prussia: the Czapskis, Działyńskis, Konopackis and Kościeleckis.
+Lucas and Katherine had three children: Lucas Watzenrode the Younger (1447–1512), who would become Bishop of Warmia and Copernicus's patron; Barbara, the astronomer's mother (deceased after 1495); and Christina (deceased before 1502), who in 1459 married the Thorn merchant and mayor, Tiedeman von Allen.